 While working for Umbral Dynamics, Aaron crossed paths with Deadpool.
 Aaron tried to pass along a message that he was undercover, and Umbral was up to no good.
-Instead of getting the Avengers, Deadpool attempted to take down Umbral solo.
+Instead of getting the Avengers, like Aaron hoped, Deadpool attempted to take down Umbral solo.
 Luckily, Aaron also got a message to Domino, who assembled a roster of mercenaries.
 They reluctantly agreed to let Deadpool join.

-After defeating Umbral, Deadpool suggested they call themselves The Mercs for Money, a team Deadpool used to run until all his mercs walked out on him.
+After defeating Umbral, Deadpool suggested they call themselves The Mercs for Money, a team Deadpool used to lead until all his mercs walked out on him.
 Aaron and the rest of the team agreed to stick together as long as Domino leads instead of Deadpool.

 They take on a few more missions until Deadpool’s estranged wife, Shiklah, attempts to take over the world.
 Her big move was to cast a sleep spell on humanity, which didn’t work on Aaron’s computer brain.
 He was able to destroy the artifact powering the spell, waking his team and re-joining Deadpool in his fight against the monster army.

 After leaving the Mercs for Money, Aaron moved in with his on-again, off-again girlfriend, Jocasta.
 She had been working with Tony Stark to blur the lines between the real word and the digital one with a VR program called eScape.
 Aaron, who recently found fulfillment in mecha-activism, saw it as a form of cultural appropriation.
 Tensions continued to build when Jocasta sought help becoming more human.
 She wanted synthetic skin, something Aaron used to have but recently cast it off to embrace his A.I. identity.